vonloxley/librwb/documentation/Extend.md

 Generators need to implement the ```PageGenerator```-interface.

-Commands and generators get their parameters passed as a Stack (Deque).
+Commands and generators get their parameters passed as a stack (Deque).
 Blockcommands get a PageGenerator via their ```setPageGenerator```-method and must call its
 ```generatePages```-method to get the pages they should work on.